Visiting the Exhibition & Tour

 The Globe Theatre is an open-air arena.
 This means that if you are in the yard (the area surrounding the stage) on your tour then you may get wet.
 As British weather is often inclement, it is advisable to bring waterproofs, especially in winter.
 The weather never stops our tours.

-The Sam Wanamaker Playhouse is an indoor playhouse, but the tour begins by leading you on a short outdoor walk from the Exhibition to the Sam Wanamaker Playhouse.
+The Sam Wanamaker Playhouse is an indoor playhouse, but the tour begins by leading you on a short outdoor walk to the Sam Wanamaker Playhouse.

 Is this the original site?